IBM/istio101/workshop/exercise-7/README.md

 > Note that the annotations can also be used to gradually enable mTLS on individual services,
 >

+## Quiz

+**True or False?**

+1. Istio Auth/Citadel provides each microservice with a strong, cryptographic, identity in the form of a certificate.
+The certificates' life cycle is fully managed by Istio.
+(True)

+2. Istio provides microservices with mutually authenticated connections, without requiring application code changes.
+(True)

+3. Mutual authentication must be on or off for the entire cluster, gradual adoption is not possible.
+(False)

 ## Further Reading

 * [Basic TLS/SSL Terminology](https://dzone.com/articles/tlsssl-terminology-and-basics)